rootsongjc/awesome-cloud-native/README.md

 - [terraform](https://github.com/hashicorp/terraform) - Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.
 - [tilt](https://github.com/tilt-dev/tilt) - A multi-service dev environment for teams on Kubernetes.
 - [wercker](https://github.com/wercker/wercker) - The Wercker CLI can be used to execute pipelines locally for both local development and easy introspection.
+- [werf](https://github.com/werf/werf) - The CLI tool gluing Git, Docker, Helm, and Kubernetes with any CI system to implement CI/CD and Giterminism.
 - [woodpecker](https://github.com/laszlocph/woodpecker) - Fork of drone.io v0.8 since drone is not fully opensource anymore.

 ## Big Data